 9. Visit a Bookshop/Library

 Italy has some splendid bookshops and historical libraries which would be a sin to miss even if you don’t speak a word of Italian.
 They often organise excellent concerts and interesting exhibitions.
 I still remember an exhibition set up by the Biblioteca Civica Bertoliana in Vicenza of original letters and documents handwritten by some of the most well-known Italian and European authors, artists and politicians, like Michelangelo and Goethe.
 In Venice don’t miss the Biblioteca Nazionale Marciana.
 Its Monumental Rooms can be visited as part of your tourist sightseeing (every second Sunday of the month there are free guided tours, otherwise access is paid for).
 The Reading Rooms can be accessed too if you need to consult books or catalogs.
-In Verona don’t miss the oldest library in the world – the Biblioteca Capitolare is open for guided visits on weekends.
+In Verona don’t miss the most ancient library in the world in the field of Latin culture – the Biblioteca Capitolare is open for guided visits on weekends.
 In Bassano del Grappa pay a visit to the Libreria Palazzo Roberti which is considered to be ‘the most beautiful bookstore in Italy’.

 With Kids: There are two bookshops in Venice geared specifically toward the kids.
 Ohana Venezia sells books and toys for children from 0 to 14 years of age, it has a rich programme of events all year round and it even organises snack times with book readings.
 The Marco Polo Kids is an independent bookstore which holds weekly book readings (some in English) and workshops.
 It also organises courses and events.
 In Verona, head straight for the Biblioteca Ragazzi where you will find reading spaces and events for children of different ages.